ycrc/ycrc.github.io/docs/clusters-at-yale/guides/cryosparc.md

 # CryoSPARC on the YCRC Clusters

 !!! info
-    To start using the new workflow, you will need to do two things: (1) [request / update your cryosparc port](#obtaining-your-unique-cryosparc-port) - this is very important to avoid conflicts with other cryosparc users.
+    To start using the new workflow, you will need to do three things: (1) [request / update your cryosparc port](#obtaining-your-unique-cryosparc-port) - this is very important to avoid conflicts with other cryosparc users.
 (2) [install cryosparc](#install) if you haven't done so already (your existing installation should work fine).
+(3) [launch and run cryosparc the new way](#run-the-ycrc-cryosparc-workflow)

 ## Obtain Your Unique Cryosparc Port